School trips overseas and exchanges

 • Negligence causing bodily injury (including death) of another person or loss of or damage to property.

-Party Leader liability
+Party leader liability

-Depending on the circumstances, party leader liability may not be covered by travel insurance but may be by Risk Management Scheme or private insurance programme for schools.
 We recommend you check the insurance policy with your insurance providers.
-Situations may include but not limited to costs from missed flights and transport, or misjudgements by a party leader.
+Situations may include but not limited to costs from missed flights and transport or misjudgements by a party leader.

 Unforeseen circumstances

-A ratio compares the number of skilled and experienced supervisors to the number of students or participants involved in an event.
 Ratios will vary according to the age and needs of students, the nature of the activity, the location, the competence of the students and the staff involved.

 Ratios for overseas trips, remote environments or hazardous activities should match the increased level of risk involved.

 If in doubt, be conservative and/or seek professional advice when deciding on an appropriate supervision plan, including ratios.
-A list of professional national bodies can be found here:

-EOTC programme contacts - TKI Website [PDF 19 KB](external link)
+EOTC programme contacts – TKI(external link)

 Temporary accommodation